 Wrongful death cases can arise from several scenarios, any of which could have variables that affect the typical two-year lawsuit deadline.
 Common ones include:

 - Medical malpractice cases

 - Death of negligent party

 - Cases involving murder or manslaughter

-Most wrongful death claims are dated from the time of a person’s passing.
+Most Miami wrongful death lawsuits are dated from the time of a person’s passing.
 However, if your loved one’s death was due to healthcare negligence, your case could be dated differently.
 In fact, you may have up to four years.